Confluence Library Submissions

 Many of our pieces for the library are solicited from our organizational and tribal partners.
 However, we do accept public submissions on an ongoing basis.
 Our priority is material that advances our mission to connect people with the history, living cultures, and ecology of the Columbia River system through Indigenous voices.
 Please do not submit articles that do not relate to these themes in some way.

 If you are interested in providing a piece for the library, please email email@example.com with your piece.
+Some pieces will be included in a future published journal.

 General Guidelines and Information on our Process